-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: From the upper zone of the tidal-flat deposits north of the Noordzeekanaal, bivalve Scrobicularia plana shells were dated.
-The date of ± 430 BC corresponds with the other Scrobicularia plana dates in the upper part of the tidal-flat deposits at the BP, CD, UD locations.
+The date of ± 430 BC corresponds with the other Scrobicularia plana dates in the upper part of the tidal-flat deposits at the BP, CD and UD locations.
 All these dates are indicative of the active marine phase in the Oer-IJ between 600 and 400 BC.

-<h1>Location Velsen-Noordspaarndammerpolder (NS)
+<h1>Location: Velsen-Noordspaarndammerpolder (NS)

-Table A4.5: 14C dates of Velsen-Noordspaarndammerpolder (NS).
-Samples of site Velsen XIV from small pit (IPP, 1976).
-Reference: De Jong, 1987.
+Table A4.5.
+14C dates of Velsen-Noordspaarndammerpolder (NS).
+Samples of site Velsen XIV from small pit (IPP, 1976) (De Jong, 1987)